Navigate to Student Data > Programs > Language Assessment

 - US Entry is the date the student arrived in the United States

-- US School Age 3 & Up - is a date field to capture the first entry into a US school for a Title III Immigrant student who is at least 3 years old.
+- US School Age 3 & Up - is a date field to document the first entry into a US school for Title III Immigrant students and students receiving Special Education services who are at least 3 years old.
 The State Reporting highlighted fields may not all be required or extracted in the CALPADS files.
 We highlight fields that may be needed for related CALPADS reporting.

 - If a preschool student is receiving Special Education services and has obtained an SSID, populate the US School Age 3 & up field with the date the student started preschool and populate the Initial US School Enrollment Date field with the date that the student started Transitional Kindergarten/Kindergarten or leave Initial US School Enrollment Date field blank.